Skip to main content

 Certified Compiler and Runtime: Arm

 Arm Compiler for Embedded FuSa and Arm FuSa RTS provide a TUV SUD-qualified compiler and C runtime library for Arm Cortex-M and Cortex-R, the architectures powering the majority of automotive and industrial MCUs in India.
-Per Arm’s published AC6 FuSa product page, qualified releases are certified to ISO 26262 ASIL D (Automotive), IEC 61508 SIL 3 (Industrial), EN 50716 SIL 4 (Railway), and IEC 62304 Class C (Medical).
+Per Arm’s published AC6 FuSa product page, qualified releases are certified to ISO 26262 ASIL D (Automotive), IEC 61508 SIL 3 (Industrial), railway software at SIL 4, and IEC 62304 Class C (Medical).
+Arm names the specific railway standard revision on the certificate issued for each qualified release, so talk to GSAS for the railway certification scope that applies to the release you plan to certify against.
 DO-178C (aerospace) is not in Arm’s current qualification scope for AC6 FuSa.

 Safety-Qualified RTOS: Segger